mbillingr/forester/forester-crate/README.md

 particular, models for classification, regression, and density estimation will be provided in a unified framework based on traits.

-Conceptually, the implementation consists of two main parts:
+Conceptually, the crate provides two main parts:

+1. A generic framework consisting of
-- Generic functions for working with trees and forests
+  - Functionality for fitting and predicting trees and forests
   - Traits that allow these functions to understand arbitrary user data
+2. Common building blocks for plugging into the framework
+  - Split/Performance criteria (RMSE, GINI, ...)
+  - Split Finding strategies (best random, CART, ...)
+  - Ensemble combiners (aggregating, boosting - to be done)

 ## Usage